 1. How bad is it to do a second day in the same undies?

-That is, as long as those undies are clean to the eye (i.e. unmarked with urine or stool).
+That is, as long as those undies are clean to the eye (unmarked with urine or stool).
 From a health standpoint, you could go several days without a fresh pair, Kasteler says.

-If you have any skin scratches, sores, or rashes, don’t stretch your mileage on your underwear, or you could end up with an infection.
-And if you’re busting a sweat, then it’s best to don a fresh pair.
-For ladies, moisture build-up in the nether regions can lead to yeast infections.
+If you have any scratches, sores, or rashes on your skin, don’t stretch the mileage on your underwear or you could end up with an infection.
+And if you’re breaking a sweat, it’s best to don a fresh pair.
+For folks with vaginas, moisture buildup in the nether regions can lead to yeast infections.

 2. Does fabric matter?

-To prevent no-fun genital issues like vulvoganities (infections in the vagina or vulva) or jock itch, health experts suggest wearing new, clean, loose-fitting pairs of cotton underwear to allow for breathability and to absorb moisture that can be a catalyst for infection.
+To prevent no-fun down-south issues like rashes, vulvovaginitis (an infection in the vagina or vulva), or jock itch, health experts suggest wearing new, clean, well-fitting pairs of cotton underwear to allow for breathability and to absorb moisture that can be a catalyst for infection.